Please note that this blog post was written before Vonk changed its name to Firely Server.

 Did you understand the line above?
-Then you’re Dutch or used Google Translate.
+If so, then you are Dutch or you used Google Translate.
 Either way, if you want to be interoperable you need to use a common language.
 And not a custom one.
-In the same way Custom Resources are not for interoperability.
+In the same way, Custom Resources are not for interoperability.
 Keep that in mind.

 The official FHIR way to structure data not defined as a resourcetype is to use the resourcetype Basic and add extensions for any data that needs to fit in.
 However, a Custom Resource is a lot easier to map to code, and also a lot more readable.
 Still – a Basic resource may be interoperable, a Custom Resource certainly is not.